Arturo Acevedo Vallarino

 Arturo Acevedo Vallarino (1873–1950) was a Colombian film director known for the silent films La tragedia del silencio (1924) and Bajo el Cielo Antioqueño (1925).
 In order to buy his first movie camera, he sold a timber plantation.
 In 1920, he founded production company Acevedo e Hijos.

 Arturo spent his childhood in Zipaquirá with his father, General Ramón Acevedo.
+In 1894 he graduated as a dentist.
 He married Laura Mendez Bernal and had six children.